numpy/numpy/doc/neps/missing-data.rst

 There are two flags which indicate and control the nature of the mask used in masked arrays.

-First is 'arr.flags.hasnamask', which is True for all masked arrays and may be set to True to add a mask to an array which does not have one.
+First is 'arr.flags.hasmaskna', which is True for all masked arrays and may be set to True to add a mask to an array which does not have one.

-Second is 'arr.flags.ownnamask', which is True if the array owns the memory to the mask, and False if the array has no mask, or has a view into the mask of another array.
+Second is 'arr.flags.ownmaskna', which is True if the array owns the memory to the mask, and False if the array has no mask, or has a view into the mask of another array.
 If this is set to False in a masked array, the array will create a copy of the mask so that further modifications